How music can boost moods and make you feel better

 • Investigate New Genres

-• Investigate new genres and artists without fear.
-Increasing the variety of music you listen to may expose you to new sounds and sensations that will lift your spirits.
-Experimenting with various genres of music may help keep your listening experience interesting and novel.
+• No longer be afraid of exploring into new genres and artists Broadening the range of music you listen to might introduce you to new sounds and feelings which will also boost your mood.
+Playing around with other categories of music may help in keeping your listening unique and exhilarating.

 • Employ Music as a Healing Instrument